PI-UniA/FSRDigitalTwin3D/README.md

 # FSRDigitalTwin3D
-FSRDigitalTwin3D is a process-oriented simulation tool to simulate processes of social human-robot interaction/collaboration.
+FSRDigitalTwin3D is a process-oriented simulation environment with semantic reasoning for use cases of social human-robot interaction/collaboration.
+It consists of a knowledge server to provide semantic reasoning and connected infrastructure (digital layer), and a [Unity simulation tool](https://github.com/Neroware/FSRDigitalTwin3D-Simulation) (virtual layer) to simulate social human-robot collaboration in an interactive 3D-environment using an event-discrete and process-oriented approach.

 The design philosophy is to provide a "playground" for virtual robotics simulations abiding to the standards of modern Industry 4.0 applications.
+Therefore, for external communication, the [AASv3.0/REST](https://industrialdigitaltwin.org/content-hub/standardisierter-digitaler-zwilling-reif-fuer-die-industrie-6208) standard is deployed.
+The server additionally features a AASv3.0/gRPC API.

-**Note:** This framework is developed as a sub-project for the research association FORSocialRobots, namely "Subproject 4: Simulation and validation of socially cognitive robots in the digital twin"
+**Note:** This digital twin is developed as a sub-project for the research association FORSocialRobots, namely "Subproject 4: Simulation and validation of socially cognitive robots in the digital twin"

+*We believe, our digital twin wins the buzzword-bingo of 'Semantic Data Twin' or 'Process Data Twin'...*

 ## Requirements
 This project has OS support for Linux and Windows.